 - The Christmas presents that are exchanged during Christmas represent the gifts that were brought to baby Jesus.
 These were special gifts that the shepherds and the people from the different villages brought to the newborn baby.
 The gifts were to show appreciation, acceptance, and love for the baby.

-3. The White Christmas Snow is Priceless.
+3. Christmas Snow is Always Magical.

-4. Christmas Eggnog is Delicious.
+4. Christmas Eggnog is Christmas Magic You Can Taste.

-This elaborate holiday feast only happens once a year and is the most special dinner of the year, other than Thanksgiving.
+This elaborate holiday feast only happens once a year and is the most special dinner of the year, besides Thanksgiving.
 Family and friends from all over the world gather at one table, with Christmas chatter and laughter to fill the air.
 There are always traditional Christmas foods that are prepared using seasonal recipes and even the leftovers are popular.
 Many people will spend hours and sometimes days in the kitchen to prepare for a Christmas dinner.
 Some of the most common foods for Christmas dinner are: